 Common wisdom in investing tells us that we should set a target asset allocation in our portfolios and periodically rebalance to ensure our portfolio stays in line with our allocation goal.
 But does this always make sense?
-While the reasoning behind rebalancing is sound, it might lead to lower returns in your portfolio over time.
+While the reasoning behind rebalancing is sound, it might lead to lower returns and higher commission costs.

 Portfolio Rebalancing 101

 Before we talk about why portfolio rebalancing can be bad, it is important to understand the rebalancing concept.
 It is also good to understand why most investment managers are in favor of the strategy.
 Rebalancing is the process of selling some assets and buying others to align your portfolio with a stated goal and target asset allocation.

 As an example, a manager may specify the percentage of all assets that should be held in stocks and what should be held as bonds.
 The goals for a portfolio's performance have a basis in the investor.
 Some investors are looking to grow their funds and would choose investments with higher risk potential.
 Other investors may look for income generation and will have holdings that offer regular interest and dividend income.

 Investments can, and do, change in value.
 Markets and economies change, and individual businesses change.
 Holdings may increase or decrease in market value or have changes in the interest or dividend return they offer.
 A holding that was attractive ten years ago may no longer seem as attractive in the current market.
 Because of this constant change, many financial advisors suggest regularly rebalancing your portfolio.

 Asset allocation exists to help avoid risk through diversification and reach specific investment goals.
 That is an important concept and one you will revisit in a moment.
 Allocation is about avoiding risk.